ddhadho/cityhall/README.md

 -   **Robust Command-Line Interface**: A versatile CLI (`cityhall`) acts as a client to the running daemon, enabling `put`, `get` commands and future expansion.

 ## Storage Engine Performance

-Every optimization is backed by data.
-CityHall is not just correct; it's efficient.

 | Feature               | Metric                | Result                                       |
 | --------------------- | --------------------- | -------------------------------------------- |